jacheampong/project-3-react/README.md

 ### 3.2 Solution and who would use it

 It will be used by the many music lovers craving for information.
 The data is available on musixmatch.com.
-We needed to provide the search and resultson the web formatted in a way to make it a pleasent experience.
+We needed to provide the search and results on the web formatted in a way to make it a pleasant experience.

-#### 3.2.1 UI Soutioning
+#### 3.2.1 UI Solutioning
-Used HTML, CSS, JavaScript, Google Chrome and Materialize Framework for styling
+Used HTML, CSS, JavaScript, Google Chrome and Materialize Framework with [react-materialize](https://github.com/react-materialize/react-materialize) and [materializecss](https://materializecss.com/) for styling.

-#### 3.2.2 API Soutioning
+#### 3.2.2 API Solutioning
 Provider of choice was musixmatch.com.
 The following list of operations were used from list of calls provided.
 <table>